Refugees in Chad are building low-tech hydroponics units to grow fresh animal fodder and fight hunger

 The project in Chad builds on WFP’s experience at the Sahrawi refugee camps of Algeria, where simple hydroponic production units using only local materials are used to grow fresh fodder for their goats.
 Similar environmental conditions have inspired this venture.

-Still in its early phases, the project is being piloted in the camps of Touloum, Iridimi and Amnabak, as well as with the host community of Iriba, Chad.
-Some 30 households will participate to the first hydroponic experience in Chad.
+The project is currently being piloted in the camps of Touloum, Iridimi and Amnabak, as well as with the host community of Iriba, Chad.
+During the first half of 2018, WFP set up 40 hydroponic units and will install 100 additional units by the end of 2018, supporting Sudanese refugees in the Sahel.

 Arafa is one of the thousands of refugees who fled to the camps of Touloum, Iridimi.
 Fourteen years later, she is still living in the camp where she works as a teacher.
 Like many other community members, she relies on her livestock to feed her children and her elderly parents.
 In these harsh conditions, however, her animals had been feeding off garbage, like plastic and paper trash, which was resulting in poor quality milk and meat.